PeterDavison/swCarpentry/index.md

 Cups of coffee are cups containing coffee...

-That last staement seems a bit crazy!
+That last statement seems a bit crazy!

+corrected typo...